CEO at Relevant

 When we say IoMT stands for the “Internet of Medical Things,” we refer to a specialized subset of IoT, or the Internet of Things.
 While IoT broadly encapsulates everything from your connected refrigerator to city-wide traffic systems, IoMT narrows that scope, concentrating solely on healthcare-related elements.

 So, what exactly comprises the IoMT definition?
-At its core, IoMT is the networked collection of medical devices, applications, and health systems and services.
+At its core, IoMT is the networked collection of medical devices, applications, and health systems and services that make up healthcare information technology.
 It’s how your doctor can remotely monitor your vitals or how real-time data from a wearable can advise a change in treatment protocol.
 This connectivity isn’t merely about convenience; it’s about providing timely interventions, optimizing treatment plans, and enhancing patient experiences.

 What is IoMT